 Inova holds bike safety rodeos in Fairfax County, primarily targeted to low-income children.
 Rodeos include a lesson on bike safety, bike helmet fittings and giveaways of free helmets to participating children, and a ride through an "obstacle" course.

 This is a mandatory, court ordered program for teens 15 to 18 who are charged with a first-time alcohol or substance abuse offense.

 CIREN allows clinicians, engineers and crash reconstruction experts to analyze vehicle crashes and patient injuries to improve auto safety and reduce death and disability.

-Rebuild offers support groups for survivors of general trauma, spinal cord injuries and traumatic brain injuries.
+TSN offers support groups for survivors of general trauma, spinal cord injuries and traumatic brain injuries.